Tricks to Make Perfect Gulab Jamun at Home

 Always heat oil on medium then turns to medium low.
 Put gulab jamuns in badges, don’t overload the pan.
 Stir frequently.
 Fry on medium low heat until getting a nice brown color.

 Another reason is hard dough.
-If the dough is not soft, the jamuns turns to hard while frying.
+If the dough is not soft, the jamuns turn too hard while frying.

 Knead the dough until it becomes soft.
-As according to the recipe, you are using milk, water or egg then do not add it at once.
-Instead add milk, water or egg slowly until dough comes together.
+According to the recipe, you are using milk, water or egg then do not add it at once.
+Instead add milk, water, or egg slowly until dough comes together.
 Now with the help of your palm rub the dough until soft and smooth.
 Make balls with no cracks.